Kauanggwp/Kauanggwp/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-My name is Kauan, I`m a student.
+My name is Kauan, I'm a student.
 Currently sitting in São Paulo, BR.

-My main tech is Java.
+My main tech is Java and I'm currently learning python.

 You can check some of my studies in my repositories.

 My main objetive is to improve and turn myself in a full-stack developer in a close future.

+You can reach me through my main email or my contact email (wich I prefer): contato.kauan1223@gmail.com